taiteb/PersonalWebsiteReact/Personal-Website/public/Home.md

 ### Welcome to my website!

 I'm a full-stack web developer, having graduated from FullStack Academy in partnership with Colorado State University.
 I appreciate your interest in my work, and I hope this serves as a showcase for my abilities.
-No templates or pre-designed components have been used
+No templates or pre-designed components have been used.

 For a more detailed bio, check out the [About](/about) section.
 [Portfolio](/portfolio) is where I've got my most substantial projects, and I'll be updating it as I continue to work.
 To get in touch, my details can be found in the [Contact](/contact) section.
 Finally, [Recent Projects](/recent) contains smaller projects, mostly P5.js sketches I've been doing.